 Buyers and sellers both take on a certain amount of risk when a business is being sold.
 Be careful not to agree to anything and certainly don’t sign a document before your attorney has reviewed it.
 Among other things, a seller might need to sign contracts, indemnification agreements, and non-disclosure agreements.
 “Get it in writing” certainly applies here and definitely have a legal expert review that writing.

 When selling a business, you’ll need to consider a variety of factors including how the sale might affect your estate plans.
 Keystone Law Firm’s staff of attorneys have the know-how to analyze your current estate planning and help you make thoughtful decisions.
-Call us at (480) 209-6942 to set up an appointment.
-Although located in Chandler, we also work with clients in the surrounding communities like Sun Lakes, Gilbert, Mesa, and Tempe.
+Call us at (480) 418-8448 to set up an appointment.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.